 Read more about the UU Stimulation Fund Diversity and Inclusion here.

 The Comeniusprogramme stimulates innovation in Dutch higher education.
 The grants and fellowships enable professionals in higher education to implement their ideals and ideas in practice.
 By demonstrably valuing excellent and inspired teaching, the ministry of education is keen to contribute to more variety in the careers of teachers and researchers at universities and universities of applied sciences.
 Each year teachers can apply by submitting their proposal.
-The Centre for Academic Teaching supports teachers with preparing their proposal.
+The Centre for Academic Teaching and Learning supports teachers with preparing their proposal.

 Read more about the Comeniusprogramme here.

-Read more about this grant here.
+Read more about the interdisciplinary projects here.